Red09discord/mnwd_raid_tool/README.md

 ### `Configuration:`

-Menu Theme can be changed by going to RTB > Themes > Change Theme, and setting can be changed in About > Settings.
+Menu Theme can be changed by going to MRT > Themes > Change Theme, and setting can be changed in About > Settings.
 Alternatively, you can edit `config.json`.

 ![Dm spammed](http://i.imgur.com/FoVOBQml.jpg)